 Once a year, your doctor should check the fit of your diaphragm.
 It should be replaced about every 2 years.
 You will need a new one if you have a baby, have pelvic surgery, or gain or lose more than 15 pounds.

 When you use a diaphragm and spermicide together, the prevention rate ranges from 70% to 99%.
 The large range leaves room for misuse.
 Diaphragms do not protect you from sexually transmitted infections (STIs).
 They also can cause urinary tract infections (UTIs).

 Call your doctor if you have any of the following problems:

-- Trouble urinating, or painful or frequent urination
+- Painful or frequent urination

 Copyright © American Academy of Family Physicians